GenieFramework/Genie.jl/docs/content/Genie_Plugins.md

 ### The Installation Function

 The main module file, present in `src/GenieHelloPlugin.jl` should also expose an `install(path::String)` function, responsible for copying the files of your plugin into the user Genie app.
-The `path` param is the root of the Genie app where the installation must be performed.
+The `path` param is the root of the Genie app where the installation will be performed.

-As copying the plugin's files is a standard by tedious operation, Genie provides some helpers to get you started.
+As copying the plugin's files is a standard but tedious operation, Genie provides some helpers to get you started.
 The `Genie.Plugins` module provides an `install(path::String, dest::String; force = false)` which can be used for copying the plugin's files to their destination in the app.

 The scaffolding function will also recommend a default `install(path::String)` that you can use in your module: